jonathanwvd/awesome-industrial-datasets/README.md

  # Awesome Industry 4.0 Datasets

-A curated list of public datasets from manufacturing and other industries related to Industry 4.0.
+A curated list of public manufacturing datasets and other datasets related to Industry 4.0.

 This project aims to provide an organized list of databases so that students, researchers, and others can:
 * test Machine Learning techniques,